KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/secure_boot.md

 <!--{"url_discourse": "https://universal-blue.discourse.group/docs?topic=2742", "fetched_at": "2024-09-03 16:43:23.922705+00:00"}-->
 <!-- ANCHOR_END: METADATA -->

-## Secure Boot Information

 ![Secure Boot|690x378, 50%](../../img/Secure_Boot.jpeg)

+## Secure Boot Notes and Gotchas

 > **Note**: Skip this section if Secure Boot is not enabled or unsupported with your hardware.

+- Entering the password will register invisible characters for security purposes, so you will not be able to see what you are typing!

-> **Attention**: Updating your BIOS may re-enable Secure Boot and you may have to follow **"Method B"** after updating it to resolve the black screen on boot complaining about loading the kernel first.
+- Updating your BIOS may re-enable Secure Boot and you may have to follow **"Method B"** after updating it to resolve the black screen on boot complaining about loading the kernel first.

-> **Warning**: The Steam Deck does **not** come with secure boot enabled and does not ship with any keys enrolled by default, do not enable Secure Boot on your Steam Deck unless you absolutely know what you're doing.
+- The Steam Deck does **not** come with secure boot enabled and does not ship with any keys enrolled by default, do not enable Secure Boot on your Steam Deck unless you absolutely know what you're doing.

 ### Error message if key is **not** enrolled properly: